havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 	* H - set absolute positioning on horizontal axis
 	* T - set absolute positioning on tilt axis
 	* NOTE: absolute positioning is not available in spindle mode, if you issue a M03 command to stepper in absolute positioning mode, it will be automatically switched to relative positioning and throw an error
+	* if no argument is provided both axis are switched to relative positioning
 * G91: sets relative positioning
 	* H - set relative positioning on horizontal axis
 	* T - set relative positioning on tilt axis
+	* if no argument is provided both axis are switched to relative positioning
 * G92: set current position as home
 	* NOTE: executes only when no other commands are queued in stepper queues
 * G28: move to home from current position